What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 Diagnostic HR Analytics

 The second level of HR analytics, called diagnostic analytics or advanced reporting, focuses on the reasons behind the rise or fall in the statistics presented by descriptive HR analytics.
-This level requires deeper digging and analysis of different data to determine the correlation that possibly leads to the rise and drop of certain aspects of the business.
+This level requires deeper analysis of different data to determine the correlation that possibly leads to the rise and drop of certain aspects of the business.

 Predictive HR Analytics

-Predictive HR analytics is the third stage of HR analytics.
-This deals with predicting possible business outcomes in the near conceivable future by a thorough analysis of historical data.
 It also factors in possible correlations between them, which then allows the business to predict possible actions.
 Once this information is available, businesses can mitigate potential issues that may arise or improve upon the situation.
 Predictive analytics enables enterprises to make hypotheses and test them.

-A possible predictive action for the second scenario mentioned above is to provide incentives or bonuses for high performers in the business if a permanent raise in compensation or promotion is not a viable option.
 Having a “Hall of Fame” like Top Ten Performers for the Month, throwing an occasional celebratory lunch or dinner for the company to honor top performers, or any action showing that good performance is being appreciated can be a good motivator for employees to stay.

 Prescriptive HR Analytics

-Prescriptive analytics is the final level of HR analytics.
-The goal of prescriptive analytics is to provide a feasible course of action that will result in the best probable outcome.
-This is by drawing on the results of the previous three stages of HR analytics and the data itself.
-This stage of HR analytics allows companies to predict possible future scenarios and outcomes.
-In addition, it also helps to plan for them appropriately.
+Prescriptive analytics is the final level of HR analytics strategy.
+The goal of prescriptive analytics is to provide a feasible action that will result in the best probable outcome.
+Analysts do this by drawing from the results of the previous three stages of HR analytics and the data itself.

 Prescriptive analytics determines that, for the second scenario, the best course of action is providing monetary or supply incentives for top performers.
-This is in addition to proper recognition or bragging rights, like a version of “Hall of Fame”, to ensure employee retention.
+This is in addition to proper recognition or bragging rights, like a version of “Hall of Fame” to ensure employee retention.

 Informed Decision-Making